japer-technology/forgejo-society/FORGEJO-SOCIETY-INSTALLATION/ubuntu-zombie/README.md

 # Forgejo Society: ubuntu-zombie

-A jokingly named project for turning a fresh Ubuntu Desktop into a workstation that a cloud LLM can drive end-to-end — terminal, OS, desktop, browser, Docker, and network — without exposing anything to the public internet.
+A jokingly named project for turning a fresh Ubuntu Desktop into a workstation that a local AI Agent using cloud LLM can drive as root, without exposing anything to the public internet.

 The goal is plain: a "Windows" user who wants to live on Ubuntu without hand-rolling sysadmin work should be able to converse with an agent